 Using Japanese Open Source Digital Texts PREVIEW

 During 2012-13 NCC began developing online instructional guides to using Japanese language open source content for teaching about Japan across the curriculum.
 The E-Texts Website will concentrate on open source materials freely available to all via the Internet.
 Initially the site will focus on using Aozora Bunko, The Japan Pen Club Digital Library and the Japanese Text Initiative to create lesson plans and course materials to best take advantage of these resources in teaching Japanese language, literature, history, and other subjects.
+In addition, see below for Japanese historical texts online.
 Individual faculty members who have used these resources in their teaching will collaborate with NCC and with members of the American Association of Teachers of Japanese (AATJ) in developing these resources.

 Major components of the Website will include:

 - Lesson plans, course syllabi, and other teaching materials;

 - Technology tips to ensure uniform downloading, pagination, and footnoting across platforms (laptops, readers, cell phones, etc);

 - Tips for using Ruby and other transliteration or translation platforms;

 - Links to recommended online dictionaries, relevant bibliographies, and other reference resources for course use.

 Aozora Bunko, begun in 1997, is an online collection of thousands of Japanese language works of fiction and non-fiction, including out-of-copyright books or works that the authors have made freely available.
 It is widely regarded as the Japanese equivalent of Project Gutenberg.

 The Japan Pen Club Digital Library is a collection of recent publications by members of the Pen Club that have been made available by the authors or their literary heirs in a full-text digital format.